-Psychologists may be required to travel to attend conferences or conduct research.
+Psychologists sometimes travel to attend workshops or conferences or to do research.

 Source: 2016 Census

-Membership in the BC Psychological Association is available for registered psychologists and psychological associates, but is not required.
+Memberships in the BC Psychological Association and the Canadian Psychological Association are also available, but not required.

-Psychologists who are certified for that occupation by a regulator elsewhere in Canada can apply for the same certification from the regulator in B.C.
+Psychologists who are certified by a regulator elsewhere in Canada can apply for the same certification from the regulator in B.C.
 Under the terms of the Canadian Free Trade Agreement (CFTA), most applicants who are transferring their credentials from elsewhere in Canada will not be required to complete additional training or testing.
-However, the B.C. regulator may ask applicants to provide further information such as a letter of good standing, references, or criminal record check.
+However, the B.C. regulator may ask applicants to provide further information, such as a letter of good standing, references or a criminal record check.

 For information about labour mobility in Canada, visit www.workersmobility.ca.